In Everything we do,

 We Go For Gold.

 A bold promise- we know.
 Since 1886, we've shown our students how to work hard to reach their goals.
 It takes character and courage.
 Most important, it means working together as one community.
-That's why all of our schools- elementary, middle, junior high, and high school- share the same 130-acre campus.
+That's why all of our schools- elementary, upper elementary, junior high and high school- share the same 130-acre campus.
 We are Trojans.
 Watch what we can do.

 The Carrollton City Schools and community nurture and empower individuals to be life-long learners who take personal responsibility for improving our world.